Alicia Coppola

-Alicia Coppola is an American actress.
+Alicia Coppola (born April 12, 1968) is an American actress.
 She became known for playing Lorna Devon in the soap opera Another World from 1991 to 1994.
-Afterwards, she made regular and guest star appearances in various television series, notably Jericho and Blood & Treasure and appeared in films such as National Treasure: Book of Secrets.
+Afterwards, she made regular and guest star appearances in various television series, notably Jericho and Blood & Treasure, and appeared in films such as National Treasure: Book of Secrets.

 Early life

-Born in Huntington, New York, Coppola graduated from the Kent School in Kent, Connecticut, in 1986 and earned a bachelor's degree in political anthropology and philosophy from New York University in 1990.
-She is the sister of film producer Matthew Coppola and cousin of film producer Denise Di Novi.
-She does not appear to be related to the Coppola family of actors and filmmakers.
+Coppola was born and raised in Huntington, Long Island, New York in an Italian American family.
+In 1990, she graduated from New York University with a degree in philosophy and anthropology.
+She originally planned to attend law school, but instead went into modeling, signing with Elite Modeling Agency.

+Coppola is not related to the Coppola family.